 The construction work employed 22,000 craftsmen and artisans from all over central Asia.
 Over 1,000 elephants transported building materials.
 The architects made use of jade and crystal from China, turquoise from Tibet, Lapis Lazuli from Afghanistan, sapphire from Sri Lanka and carnelian from Arabia.

 The southern end of the complex includes a red sandstone gateway.
-It has a recessed central arch which touches a height of two-storeys.
+It has a recessed central arch which touches a height of two-stories.

 The garden is laid out as a square which is quartered by long watercourses with walkways, fountains and ornamental trees.